 What is the role of knowledge panels and structured data in AI search?

-The Knowledge Graph and the entity layer it supports are foundational AI inputs because several major engines draw on them.
-Gemini tends to rely on the Knowledge Graph for canonical entity facts.
-Google AI Overviews often use it for entity context in the synthesized summary.
-Knowledge Panels are the visible layer of the same data, displayed in standard Google results.
-The implication for a reputation program is that the Knowledge Graph and the underlying Wikidata, schema markup, and Wikipedia sources that feed it are not separate workstreams from AI reputation – they are part of it.
+The Knowledge Graph (Google’s database of entities and facts) and the structured facts it holds are foundational AI inputs because several major engines draw on them.
+Gemini tends to rely on the Knowledge Graph for core facts about a company or person.
+Google AI Overviews often use it for context in the summary they generate.
+Knowledge Panels show the same data in the standard Google results people see.
+The implication for a reputation program is that the Knowledge Graph and the Wikidata, schema markup (structured tags that tell search engines what a page is about), and Wikipedia sources that feed it are not separate workstreams from AI reputation; they are part of it.
 When the Knowledge Graph has the brand’s founding date wrong, Gemini will often repeat the wrong date with confidence; when it has the leadership wrong, AI Overviews frequently do too.
-Fixing the entity layer tends to fix the downstream layer across multiple engines simultaneously, which is part of why it is one of the highest-leverage interventions in the discipline.
+Fixing these underlying facts tends to fix what the engines say across several of them at once, which is part of why it is one of the highest-leverage interventions in the discipline.

 Last reviewed: 19/05/2026